akumuli/akumuli.github.io/_posts/2017-01-24-benchmark.md

 | avg | 4.30ms | 0.87ms | 2.51ms | 1.24ms |
 | max | 11.02ms | 5.62ms | 9.89ms | 6.26ms |

 As you can see, average performance is about the same (but Akumuli is just slightly faster).
+Both databases are column oriented, no surprises here.
 But max latency is quite different.
-I think that this is due to GC pauses.
+I think that this is due to GC pauses in InfluxDB.

 ### Final Thoughts

 I tried to be objective but I don't know InfluxDB very well so maybe I'm just using it incorrectly.
 But anyway, I'd like to encourage you to evaluate all products on your own.
 Probably, your use case is quite different from mine.
 If this is the case, you will see different results.